We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Users say it has a nice light scent and leaves their skin feeling clean but not dry.

 It’s fragrance-free, which is great for sensitive skin, since synthetic scents can cause irritation.
 It’s also a good choice if you’re looking for something truly unscented.
-While many fragrance-free products still have a little bit of scent, users report this soap has no smell at all.
+While many fragrance-free products still have a little bit of scent, users say this soap has no smell at all.

-This Dove soap is made specifically for sensitive skin and easy to find at most drugstores.
+This Dove soap is made specifically for sensitive skin but works for all skin types.
 It’s hypoallergenic and made with moisturizing cream so it won’t dry out skin or leave it feeling tight.

 Users like that it doesn’t leave a residue on the skin.

-Native body wash
+Best body wash

 If you’re more of a body wash kind of guy, this product from Native is a great choice.
 It comes in several scents, including refreshing Citrus & Herbal Musk and Eucalyptus & Mint.